 MISSION AND GOALS:

-We offer a non-credit, non-degree certification program resulting in a 'Verification Statement' required to sit for the RD exam.
-This internship is an on-site, post-baccalaureate (or post-graduate) program for eligible DPD graduates.
-We accept 10 interns per year for this 10.5 month (44-45 weeks), 1200+ hour, full-time supervised practicum commencing every August (applications accepted every February).
+We offer a non-credit, non-degree, post-baccalaureate certification program resulting in a 'Verification Statement' required to sit for the RD exam.
+This internship is an on-site program for eligible college-degree graduates (see eligibility requirements below).
+We accept 10-12 interns per year for this 10.5 month (44-45 weeks), 1200+ hour, full-time supervised practicum commencing every August (applications accepted every February).

-We are pleased to offer two concentrations: "Community Nutrition Promotion" and "Clinical MNT" concentration.
+We are pleased to offer two concentrations: "Community Nutrition Promotion" (accepting 3-4 interns) and "Clinical Medical Nutrition Therapy" (accepting 7-8 interns).
+Our program runs from the second Monday of August for a 43 week program (ending early June).
 Read more about our curriculum offerings and our application process to either or both concentrations.

-The path to becoming a "Registered Dietitian" is systematic.
-Applicants for this internship MUST have (or will have prior to our Fall start date) 1) a bachelor's degree at minimum (in any field), AND 2) successful completion of an ACEND-accredited "Didactic Program in Dietetics" (DPD).
-A DPD consists of at least 2-3 semesters (depending on courses already taken) of "hard" science prerequisites and core nutrition courses to prepare students for a dietetic internship such as this one.
+The path to becoming a "Registered Dietitian/Nutritionist" is systematic.
+Applicants for this internship (all internships in the US) MUST have (or will have prior to our Fall start date) 1) a bachelor's degree at minimum (in any field), AND 2) successful completion of an ACEND-accredited "Didactic Program in Dietetics" (DPD).
+A DPD consists of at least 2-3 semesters, depending on courses already taken, of "hard" science prerequisites and core nutrition courses to prepare students for a dietetic internship such as this one.
 MUSC does not offer a DPD (none in Charleston area), but you can search for traditional and online/distance DPD programs here.
-DPDs CANNOT be replaced by any other training or certifications, such as nutrition degress from non-ACEND accredited program, personal training or human performance training, culinary certification, etc. More details on eligibility are described here.
+DPDs CANNOT be replaced by any other training or certifications, such as nutrition degrees from non-ACEND accredited program, personal training or human performance training, culinary certification, etc. More details on eligibility are described here.